robinrob/rsmithio/_posts/2018-01-14-python-3-6-string-interpolation.md

 ---
 layout:     post
-title:      Python 3.6 string interpolation
+title:      Python 3.6 String Interpolation
 subtitle:   Python 3.6 introduces a new Ruby-style string interpolation
 date:       2018-01-14
 type:       Blog Post
 published:  true
 ---

+If you're one of those Ruby/Python purists look away now.

-I learned about this around six months ago, and since then I've barely used it because I hadn't used it enough to remember the syntax.
-And since it's recent, Googling for it wasn't returning anything either - since I hadn't realised it was unique to versions 3.6 onwards, I wasn't looking in the correct documentation versions.
+I first learned about this new Python 3 syntax for string interpolation around six months ago, and since then I've barely used it because I hadn't used it enough to remember the syntax.
+And since it's recent, Googling for it wasn't returning much either - and since I hadn't realised it was unique to versions 3.6 onwards, I wasn't looking in the correct documentation versions.

 Essentially Python 3.6 introduces a new form of string interpolation that is similar to the way one can embed variables into strings in Ruby: